-Sepsis is a life-threatening infection when it affects the function of an organ or body system and is caused by a dysregulated response by the body's own defences.
+Sepsis is life-threatening infection when it affects the function of an organ or body system and is caused by a dysregulated response by the body's own defences.
 Those with 'septic shock' are unable to maintain a normal blood pressure without critical care support.
 Sepsis and septic shock affect children and adults and are major causes of death and lasting complications in those that survive.

-The initial priority was to improve the quality of care provided by the Trust in a condition that carries high morbidity and mortality.
-The Sepsis Steering Group has continued to monitor compliance against the Sepsis pathway, review patients that were not managed optimally and to identify opportunities to improve the care delivered to suspected and proven septic patients.
+The initial priority was to improve the quality of care provided by the Trust in a condition that carries a high morbidity and mortality.
+The Sepsis Steering Group has continued to monitor compliance against the sepsis pathway, review patients that were not managed optimally and to identify opportunities to improve the care delivered to suspected and proven septic patients.

-Evaluation and improvement of the electronic Sepsis pathway.

-• Development of electronic training records for staff who have completed Sepsis training.

-- Updated training materials using case studies and national updates. - Continued organisational focus and awareness around earlier recognition of children at high risk of Sepsis in ED and on the inpatient wards. - Continued organisational focus on timely intervention and provision of treatment for possible Sepsis combined with an understanding of the importance of source investigations. - Compliance with National Institute for Health and Care Excellence (NICE) guidance on Sepsis management. - High quality informatics enabling identification of blocks to rapid, efficient care and allowing feedback to individuals and teams to improve service delivery. - Established a Sepsis Team 1.5 Specialist Nurses and two clinical leads. - Development and roll out of an e-Learning package. - Organisational World Sepsis Day 2018 awareness session. - Networking with other centres specifically around Sepsis in children, the
+- Evaluation and improvement of the electronic sepsis pathway. - Development of electronic training records for staff who have completed sepsis training. - Updated training materials using case studies and national updates. - Continued organisational focus and awareness around earlier recognition of children at high risk of sepsis in ED and on the inpatient wards - Continued organisational focus on timely intervention and provision of treatment for possible sepsis combined with an understanding of the importance of source investigations. - Compliance with National Institute for Health and Care Excellence (NICE) guidance on sepsis management - High quality informatics enabling identification of blocks to rapid, efficient care and allowing feedback to individuals and teams to improve service delivery - Established a Sepsis Team 1.5 Specialist Nurses and 2 clinical leads. - Development and roll out of an e-Learning package. - Organisational World Sepsis Day 2018 awareness session - Networking with other centres specifically around sepsis in children, the warning signs and treatment. - Inclusion of a paediatric sepsis nurse specialist into the UK Sepsis Practitioners Forum.